theparthway/docs/docs/developers/sdk/api-reference/Core.md

 calculateReceiveAmt(from: Asset, to: Asset, sendAmt: number): Promise<number>
 ```

-Calculates the optimal amount of fee taken by the fillers in the Orderbook which is _currently 3%_.
+Calculates the optimal amount of fee taken by the Fillers in the Orderbook which is _currently 3%_.

 ### Parameters